TheSai9/LetterboxdWrapped/README.md

 *   **🏆 Favorites & Rewatches**: Highlights your highest-rated films, rewatch statistics, and "new vs. old" discovery rates.
 *   **🎬 A-List Insights**: (Powered by TMDB) Identifies your most-watched actors, directors, and genres through background data enrichment.
 *   **🤖 AI Persona**: Generates a witty, personalized "Cinema Persona" based on your specific stats (e.g., "The Dedicated Cinephile").
+*   **📇 Share & Export**: Generate a sleek, shareable summary card in Mobile (9:16) or Wide (4:3) formats.
+Download it directly to share on social media.
+*   **✏️ Curator Mode**: Customize your summary card by manually reordering your Top 5 films or searching your history to replace entries with a dropdown menu.
 *   **🎨 Bauhaus Design**: A strict, high-contrast design system using primary colors (Red, Blue, Yellow) and geometric layouts.
 *   **🖱️ Interactive Drill-downs**: Click on chart bars, heatmap squares, or stats to reveal a dropdown list of specific movies associated with that data point.